 The entire continent is a desert

 Nope.
 Not true.
-Granted, a hefty percentage of the continent is indeed desert, but there are so many more types of climates and landscapes.
-Obviously, there are loads of beaches, but most people don’t know there are actually slopes to ski on and rainforests to explore as well!
+Granted, a hefty percentage of the continent is indeed desert, but there is much more variety in climate and landscape.
+Obviously, there are loads of beaches, but most people don’t know there are actually slopes to ski on and rainforests to explore, too!

 Shrimp on the barbie

-This is honestly the dumbest stereotype out there, and I am tired of people asking me if I’ve had shrimp on the barbie while I’m here.
+This is maybe the dumbest stereotype out there, and I am tired of people asking me if I’ve had shrimp on the barbie while I’m here.
 Sure Australians do grill out a lot, but it’s not anything to gawk at.
 Plus, Australians don’t even call shrimp, shrimp.
-They’re prawns and not eaten more than any other food.
+They’re PRAWNS, and not eaten more than any other food.

 It’s always hot & always sunny

 I wish this were true, but much to my displeasure it does get cold here just like everywhere else.
-However, it is pretty dang sunny even when it’s freezing out.
+However, it can be pretty dang sunny even when it’s freezing out.